 Why Do People Misuse Prescription Drugs?

 People abuse prescription medication for various reasons.
-Some do it to get high or feel good, relieve tension, increase alertness, reduce appetite, or maintain an addiction.
+Some do it to get high, feel good, relieve tension, increase alertness, reduce appetite, or maintain an addiction.
 Others engage in this practice because they think it can help them fit in, lose weight, have more fun, prevent withdrawal, or improve academic performance.

 Prescription Drug Classifications